keithalewis/lac/README.md

 `Lac` _evaluates_ an input stream of characters by reading white space separated tokens.

-If a token has first character less than (`<`) it is looked up in the dictionary.
+If a token has first character dollar sign (`$`) it is looked up in the dictionary.
 If the value is a cif then it is called and its return type is the value.
 Otherwise the dictionary value is used.

 When a cif is called it knows the required argument types.
 The input stream is evaluted as above for each argument.
-If the value is a string then it is parsed to the appropriate type.
+If the resulting value is a string then it is parsed to the appropriate argument type using `sscanf`.

-If a token has first character greater than ('>') then the following characters are used as a key in a new dictionary entry.
-The rest of the stream is evaluated as above and the result is the dictionary value.

-This is a complete description of how `lac` evaluates input streams.
+This is a complete description of how `lac` evaluates an input stream.

 ## Tokens